amazon-archives/pipeformer/README.rst

 Before submitting a pull request, please run the ``lint`` tox environment.
-This will ensure that your submission meets our code formatting requirements and will pass our continous integration code formatting tests.
+This will ensure that your submission meets our code formatting requirements and will pass our continuous integration code formatting tests.

 .. _tox: http://tox.readthedocs.io/